Changes during coronavirus (COVID-19)

 Organising your care

-The council must tell you how much they think your care will cost.
-If they are paying towards the costs, this amount is called your personal budget.
-You can decide how it should be spent as long as it’s used to meet the eligible needs in your agreed care plan.
-You could receive direct payments from the council and organise your own care services if you prefer.
+You can decide how your personal budget should be spent, as long as it’s used to meet the eligible needs in your agreed care plan.
+For example, you could receive direct payments from the council and organise your own care services if you prefer.
+Read more about ways to use your personal budget.

 If you’re paying for your care yourself and have eligible needs, you can still ask the council to organise care services for you.
 They must help you if you ask them to, but they can charge you a fee for this.